 HOW TO APPLY TO THE GRADUATE PROGRAM

 Applications are submitted online through the Graduate School of Arts and Sciences.
 To begin the application process, please see the Graduate School of Arts & Sciences website.
 For additional information about the application process, please contact the Biology Graduate Program Coordinator.
 Students must complete the online application.
 Applications submitted as PDFs to the department cannot be accepted.

 Prospective M.S. in Biology degree students must identify and communicate with a Biology faculty mentor prior to submitting an application for the M.S. program in Biology.
 No prospective master's student application will be accepted unless a mutually agreeable arrangement has been established between the prospective student and mentor.

 A non-refundable fee of $85 is due at the time the online application is submitted.
 The Graduate School grants application fee waivers to members of select organizations listed on the GSAS website.
 If you believe that you are eligible for a needs-based fee waiver, please contact the Office of Admissions once you are prepared to submit the application online to request the application fee waiver.

-The admissions portal opens October 1, 2020.
-The deadline for receipt of applications for graduate programs is December 1st, 2020.
+The application portal for Fall 2024 is open as of October 1st, 2023.
+The deadline for receipt of applications for graduate programs is December 1st, 2023.
 The Biology Graduate Committee will meet in early December to review all completed applications.
 Spring admissions are rare, but will be considered on a case-by-case basis.
 Please contact the Biology Graduate Program Coordinator if you are interested.

 Graduate School of Arts and Sciences Contact Information: